selaudin/Title-Similarity-Engine/readme.md

 For the containerized version, please switch to branch: **dockerized**

-**Deployed Swagger Demo URL: https://title-similarity-engine.azurewebsites.net/docs**
+**Deployed Cloud Swagger Demo:** [https://title-similarity-engine.azurewebsites.net/docs](https://title-similarity-engine.azurewebsites.net/docs)
+**HuggingFace Space (Built with Gradio):** [https://huggingface.co/spaces/agolli/title-similarity-model](https://huggingface.co/spaces/agolli/title-similarity-model)

 This project is a backend API built using FastAPI, which finds the most similar title from a list of titles based on a reference title.
 It uses a pre-trained sentence embedding model from HuggingFace (sentence-transformers) to compute